ibm-cloud-docs/databases-for-enterprisedb/howto-resources-scaling.md

 Count   2
 |
 +   Memory
-|   Allocation              4096mb
+|   Allocation              3072mb
-|   Allocation per member   2048mb
+|   Allocation per member   1024mb
-|   Minimum                 2048mb
+|   Minimum                 1024mb
-|   Step Size               256mb
+|   Step Size               1024mb
 |   Adjustable              true
 |
 +   CPU
-|   Allocation              6
+|   Allocation              9
 |   Allocation per member   3
-|   Minimum                 6
+|   Minimum                 9
-|   Step Size               2
+|   Step Size               1
 |   Adjustable              true
 |
 +   Disk
-|   Allocation              10240mb
+|   Allocation              61440mb
-|   Allocation per member   5120mb
+|   Allocation per member   20480mb
 |   Minimum                 10240mb
 |   Step Size               1024mb
 |   Adjustable              true
 ```

-The deployment has two members, with 4096 MB of RAM and 10240 MB of disk allocated in total.
-The "per member" allocation is 2048 MB of RAM and 5120 MB of disk.
+The deployment has three members, with 3072 MB of RAM and 61440 MB of disk allocated in total.
+The "per member" allocation is 1024 MB of RAM and 20480 MB of disk.
 The minimum value is the lowest the total allocation can be set.
 The step size is the smallest amount by which the total allocation can be adjusted.

 The `cdb deployment-groups-set` command allows either the total RAM or total disk allocation to be set, in MB.
-For example, to scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 4096 MB), you use the command
+For example, to scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 6144 MB), you use the command
 ```
-ibmcloud cdb deployment-groups-set example-deployment member --memory 4096
+ibmcloud cdb deployment-groups-set example-deployment member --memory 6144
 ```

 ## Scaling in the API